 \subsection{One-dimensional H$_2^+$}

 Our first system considers the simplest molecule H$_2^+$ in reduced dimensionality.
-Although the 3D case admits an exact solution in confocal elliptical coordinates \cite{Power1973}, the exact solution for 1D has not been worked out.
+Although the 3D case admits an exact solution in confocal elliptic coordinates \cite{Power1973}, the exact analytical solution for 1D has not yet been worked out to our knowledge.
 However, this simplified model has been widely used for decades, for example, in the study of nonlinear multiphoton processes in molecules \cite{Kulander1996}.
-Also, the plots and analysis of the electronic and nuclear wave functions in 1D is much more simplified than in higher dimensions.
+Also, the plots and analysis of the electronic and nuclear WFs in 1D are much more simplified than in higher dimensions.

-In this reduced model, only the two most important coordinates, the internuclear separation $R$ and the electronic coordinate $x$, measured with respect to the center of mass of the nuclei, are taken into account along a single axis (see Fig.~\ref{fig:systems}a).
+In this reduced model, only two coordinates, the internuclear separation $R$ and the electronic coordinate $x$, measured with respect to the center of mass of the nuclei, are taken into account along a single axis [see Fig.~\ref{fig:systems}(a)].

 In the associated Hamiltonian,